isobolewski/playcanvas-vue/README.md

 **Features:**

 - Use JSON files from PlayCanvas editor to kick off your app
-- Use PLayCanvas scripts as Mixins
+- Use PlayCanvas scripts as Mixins
 - Use Ammo.js physics
+- Use Tween.js Animations
 - Use Basis texture compression
 - Use the power and reactivity of Vue.js
 - Use VUEX state management